law-diligence-in-serving-defendant | statute of limitations defense | sufficiency of service of citation |

 with process.
 Instead, Aguilar’s attorney described the interactions he had with the insurance adjusters for

 Dojo Enterprises.
-In the appellant’s brief, Aguilar’s attorney noted that Dojo Enterprises had actual knowledge
+In the appellant’s brief, Aguilar’s attorney noted that Dojo Enterprises had actual

 None of this was sufficient to show due diligence in service of process.
 Even actual knowledge is not a